 The Reproductive Health Interest Group (RHIG) is a registered graduate student group at the UCLA Fielding School of Public Health.
 Founded in 2002, RHIG brings together students, faculty, and staff to learn about and discuss reproductive health issues, share information, and engage in service and advocacy projects.

 Leadership Team and Subcommittees

-Amy Elizabeth Alterman (RHIG Education Chair) is a second year PHD Student in Culture and Performance in the Department of World Arts and Cultures/Dance and an upcoming first year MPH student in the Department of Community Health Sciences.
-Her work explores how the arts can be used for public health education initiatives and sex education curricula adaptation.
-Her most recent project is an ethnographic study in Atlanta, Georgia which investigates LGBTQ-inclusivity in sex education implementation.
-As the Education Chair, Amy looks forward to facilitating innovative and interdisciplinary educational opportunities for RHIG members.
+Amy Elizabeth Alterman-Paradiso (RHIG Education Chair) is a third year PHD Student in Culture and Performance in the Department of World Arts and Cultures/Dance and a first year MPH student in the Department of Community Health Sciences.
+Since graduating from Indiana University in 2010 with a B.A. in Folklore and Gender Studies, Amy has integrated arts-based teaching methods and LGBTQ-inclusive teaching practices into sex education implementation as a sexuality educator for Planned Parenthood of New York City.
+As an interdisciplinary scholar, she explores how the arts can be used for public health education initiatives and sex education curricula adaptation.
+Her current research project is an ethnographic investigation of sex education implementation in Atlanta, Georgia.
+At UCLA, she collaborates on diverse projects across campus with the goal of fostering cross-disciplinary collaboration and expanding reproductive health education access for youth.

 Some outgoing members share their reflections on what RHIG has meant to them: